ArrowM/Queue-Bot/README.md

 `!s`
 Add the bot to a voice channel using `!s {channel name}`.
 The bot can be pulled into a non-queue channel to automatically swap with person at the front of the queue.
 Right-click the bot to disconnect it from the voice channel when done.

+`!g`
+Change how long a person can leave a voice channel before being removed using `!g {time in seconds}`.